Ron Wolfley

 Ronald Paul Wolfley (born October 14, 1962) is an American former professional football player nicknamed Wolf.
+He was born in Blasdell, NY a suburb just outside of the Buffalo.
 He was a running back in the National Football League (NFL) for the St. Louis/Arizona Cardinals from 1985 through 1991.
 Wolfley was selected four times to the Pro Bowl as a special teams captain.